13 Surprising Stroke Symptoms Everyone Needs to Know

 Many people experience a loss of cognitive function as they age, and that's completely normal.
 If you're dealing with sudden confusion, though, don't just chalk it up to getting older.
 The Mayo Clinic explains that this type of loss of executive functioning—known as vascular dementia—typically occurs when the brain is deprived of blood flow (like it is during a stroke).

 This symptom doesn't always manifest as simple confusion, however.
 For some people, it can mean an inability to read or even difficulty understanding what other people are saying.

 In addition to confusion, strokes can affect the brain in a variety of other serious ways, including some form of memory loss, according to the American Stroke Association.

 Numbness or weakness on one side of your body

-If you're experiencing numbness or weakness—specifically if it's only on one side of your body—it's essential that you get to a doctor as soon as possible as it could be a sign of a stroke.
-According to the American Stroke Association, single-sided numbness and weakness is a hallmark of a stroke, and can tell you where it occurred: if your left side becomes weak, the stroke occurred in the right side of your brain, and vice versa.
+If you're experiencing numbness or weakness—specifically only on one side of your body—it's essential that you get to a doctor as soon as possible.
+According to the American Stroke Association, single-sided numbness and weakness is a hallmark sign of a stroke.
+What's more, it can tell you where the stroke occurred: If your left side becomes weak, the stroke occurred in the right side of your brain, and vice versa.

-If you experience a sudden loss of vision, it's not time to see your eye doctor—it's time to head to the ER.
-Approximately one-third of stroke survivors experience some form of vision loss, from partial loss of sight to unsteady movement of the eyes to complete blindness.
-Unfortunately, vision typically does not fully return to normal following a stroke, even with treatment.
+According to The Stroke Foundation, approximately a third of those who have strokes experience some form of vision loss, ranging from partial loss of sight to complete blindness.
+Unfortunately, vision typically does not fully return to normal following a stroke either—even with treatment.